abbr/NodeSSPI/README.md

   console.log('Express server listening on port %d in %s mode', port, app.get('env'));
 });
 ```

+### Options

+The call to `new nodeSSPI(opts)` in above code takes following options:
+  * offerSSPI: true|false - default to true.
+Whether to offer SSPI Windows authentication
+  * offerBasic: true|false - default to true.
+Whether to offer Basic authenication
+  * authoritative: true|false -  default to ture.
+Whether authentication performed by NodeSSPI is authoritative.
+If set to true, then requests passing to downstream is guaranteed to have its req.connection.user field populated with authenticated user name.
+Unauthenticated request will be blocked.
+If set to false, requests passed downstream are not guaranteed to be authenticated and downstream middleware have the chance to impose their own authentication mechanism.
+  * perRequestAuth: false|true - default to false.
+Whether authentication should be performed at per request level or per connection level.
+Per connection level is preferred to reduce overhead.
+  * retrieveGroups: false|true - default to false.
+Whether to retrieve groups upon successful authentication.
+  * maxLoginAttemptsPerConnection: <number> - default to 3.
+How many login attempts are permitted.
+  * sspiPackagesUsed: <array> - default to ['NTLM'].
+An array of SSPI packages used.
+  * domain: <string> - no default.
+This is the realm name used by basic authentication only.

 ## Caveats
 SSPI is still early in development.
 Microsoft provides a number of SSPI [packages](http://msdn.microsoft.com/en-us/library/windows/desktop/aa380502(v=vs.85).aspx).
 So far only NTLM has been tested.